ShadowMario/FNF-PsychEngine/README.md

   * Thunders do a quick light flash and zooms the camera in slightly
   * Added a quick transition/cutscene to Monster
 ### Week 3:
-  * BF does a "Hey!" during Philly Nice
+  * BF do a "Hey!" during Philly Nice
   * Blammed has a cool new colors flash during that sick part of the song
 ### Week 4:
-  * Better hair physics for Mom and Boyfriend (Maybe even slightly better than Week 7's :eyes:)
+  * Better hair physics for Mom/Boyfriend (Maybe even slightly better than Week 7's :eyes:)
   * Henchmen die during all the songs.
 Yeah :(
 ### Week 5:
   * Bottom Boppers and GF do a "Hey!" animation during Cocoa and Eggnog